-The University of Montpellier is organizing a week to combat LGBT+ phobias.
+The University of Montpellier is organizing a week-long campaign against LGBT+ phobia

-From November 18 to 22, 2024, the University of Montpellier is organizing a week of activism on the theme of "LGBT+phobias: deciphering prejudice."
-The program includes a conference on the roots of hatred toward LGBT+ people, followed by a rap session with the artist Maras, the screening of a documentary film and the opening of an exhibition featuring the LGBT+ lexicon.
-Once again this year, UM is reaffirming its strong and long-standing commitment as part of an active policy to combat all forms of discrimination.
+From November 18 to 22, 2024, the University of Montpellier is hosting a week of activism on the theme “LGBT+phobia: Decoding Prejudice.”
+The program includes a lecture on the roots of hatred toward LGBT+ people, followed by a rap session with the artist Maras, a screening of a documentary film and the opening of an exhibition featuring the LGBT+ glossary.
+Once again this year, UM reaffirms its strong and long-standing commitment as part of an active policy to combat all forms of discrimination.

-As the first French university to sign the charter of commitment of the association L'Autre Cercle in 2016, a commitment renewed in 2022 by signing a new version that takes into account both male and female students, UM takes care to:
+As the first French university to sign the commitment charter of the association L’Autre Cercle in 2016—a commitment renewed in 2022 with the signing of a new version that includes both female and male students—UM is committed to:

 • create an inclusive work and study environment;

-• ensure equal rights and treatment regardless of sexual orientation or gender identity;
+• ensure equality in rights and treatment regardless of sexual orientation or gender identity;

 • support victims of discriminatory remarks or acts;